-W is 12 and has learning difficulties which mean that he finds it very difficult to read.
-He is a Looked After child.
-When I first started reading one to one with him, his reading ability seemed so low that I felt concerned about finding a book that would be appropriate for his age as well as his ability.
+William* is 12 and has learning difficulties which mean that he finds it very difficult to read.
+He is a Looked After Child.
+When I first started reading one-to-one with him, his reading ability seemed so low that I felt concerned about finding a book that would be appropriate for his age as well as his ability.
 As it happened, in our first meeting I had taken the book Skellig, by David Almond, which I had almost written off as being too difficult for him.
 However, he liked the cover, so I thought, well, let’s give it a go.